 Designed to encourage arts-focused startups at the Institute by offering interested students mentorship, work space, funding, workshops and a chance to find collaborators.
 Participants in the annual student-led Hacking Arts weekend, co-sponsored with MIT Sloan School of Management, can take their ideas on to compete in the Creative Arts Competition, honing their product, business model and pitches via the START Studio maker’s space and workshop programming.

 An academic class that meets two hours weekly during the Fall term, the seminar combines advising and learning.
-Seminar leaders not only teach the 6-unit seminar, but also serve as your freshman advisor for your entire first year.
+Seminar leaders not only teach the 6-unit seminar, but also serve as your advisor for your entire first year.